 Repairing the OST file

 The above method to recreate the OST file will work only when the outlook account and Exchange server are in perfect sync.
 If the Exchange server is down or there are network issues, then the method may lead to permanent data loss.
 So it is highly recommended that any competent third-party recovery tool must be used to handle the corrupt OST files.
-Kernel for OST to PST converter is one of the most trusted and widely used data recovery tool which can retrieve data from any corrupted OST file and convert into PST file.
+Kernel for OST to PST converter is one of the most trusted and widely used data recovery tool which can retrieve data from any corrupted OST file and convert OST to PST file.

 Below is the process of restoring an OST file and converting it to the PST file using the tool.